 Funeral Service for Mr. Elvis Purcell will be held 2:00 PM Sunday, November 18, at Shady Grove Missionary Baptist Church, Raeford, NC.
 Burial with Military Honors will follow in the Church Cemetery.
-Viewing and visitation will be held Sunday, November 18, from 1:00-1:45 PM prior to the Funeral Service.
+Viewing and visitation will be held Sunday, November 18, one prior to the Funeral Service.
 Services are entrusted to Purcell Funeral Home, Laurinburg.

 Mr. Elvis Swan Purcell, son of Mrs. Sallie Mae McKenzie and the late Mr. Leroy McKenzie was born January 8, 1961, in Hoke County, North Carolina.